ankitects/anki-manual/src/deck-options.md

 ### Hard Interval

-The multiplier used when you use the `Hard` button.
-The percentage is relative to the previous interval: e.g. with a default of 1.20, a card with a 10-day interval will be given 12 days.
+The multiplier applied when you use the "Hard" button.
+The percentage is relative to the previous interval, e.g. with a default of 1.20, a card with a 10-day interval will be given 12 days.

 ### New Interval

-The multiplier used when you use the `Again` button on a review card.
+The multiplier applied when you use the "Again" button on a review card.
 The default 0.00 means that a review card's delay is reset to zero when you forget it (which then becomes 1 day after the [minimum interval](#minimum-interval) is applied).

 If changed from the default, it is possible for forgotten cards to preserve part of their previous delay.
-For example, if a card had a 100 day interval, and you set the _New Interval_ to 0.20, the new interval would be 20 days.
+For example, if a card had a 100 day interval, and you set the "New Interval" to 0.20, the new interval would be 20 days.

 While preserving part of the interval may seem to make sense, SuperMemo has observed that preserving part of the delay can actually [be counter-productive](https://supermemo.guru/wiki/Post-lapse_stability).
 For this reason, we recommend you leave it on the default setting.